 A similar situation involves people are able to open checking accounts under the name of another individual, deposit a small sum of money; and then immediately pass a number of checks and then return to the bank and withdraw the original deposit before any of the checks have cleared.
 Again, it is important in this situation to protect your rights and immediately contact an experienced Criminal / Civil defense attorney, such as those at NeJame Law.

 Contact our Experienced Orlando Check Fraud Attorney

 If you find yourself the subject of an investigation or involved with the criminal justice system facing the allegation of 'check fraud' the attorneys of NeJame Law are here to help.
 The experienced litigators of NeJame Law are experienced in handling a wide spectrum of 'check fraud' cases and it is extremely important that you contact an experienced attorney immediately.
 We handle cases in Orlando and throughout Central Florida.
-An Orlando check fraud lawyer at NeJame Law can be reached 7 days a week at (407) 500-0000.
-You may also e-mail us at Defense@NeJameLaw.com or fill out the online form provided on this page and we will contact you back.
+If you need an Orlando check fraud lawyer we are here to help.